(I may earn a small commission from the products mentioned in this post.)

 That’s why you need to find alternative activities that keep you in shape until you have had TKR and then hopefully you will be able to return to some of your favorite activities pain-free.
 If you are always hurting, your loved ones and friends may notice mood swings and depression.

 You may not be the kind of person that others want to be around.
 You may not notice the change so it’s important to ask trusted family members if they see a difference in your day-to-day personality.

-You also may have trouble sleeping through your knee pain and wake up grouchy and irritable in the mornings.
+You also may have trouble sleeping with your knee pain and you may wake up grouchy and irritable in the mornings.

 No. 7 Loss of Stability